 Visit the official website for more booking options

-You can choose between simple commented cruise tours, (one hour) or enjoy a lunch or dinner cruise (2 hours on average).
+You can choose between simple, one-hour commented cruise tours, or enjoy a lunch or dinner cruise that lasts about two hours on average.
 Reservations are required for lunch and dinner.

 For a complete list of current prices, see this page.
 For full lunch and dinner menus and descriptions of cruise packages, see here and here.
 Smart dress is required for dinner cruises, but no dress code is enforced for lunch cruises.